12 Days of Giveaways: Skullcandy Bluetooth headphones worth $340 | Curated

 2. Tweet the following: (1 entry)

-- Win @Skullcandy Bluetooth headphones worth over $300 in @DailyHiveTO’s annual #DH12Days https://bit.ly/3pHZEjz Follow @DailyHiveTO and RT to enter!
+- Win @Skullcandy Bluetooth headphones worth over $300 in @DailyHiveVan’s annual #DH12Days https://bit.ly/3pN2zqZ Follow @DailyHiveVan and RT to enter!

 3. Subscribe to Daily Hive’s newsletter (1 entry).